Foodle Club

 Vichy carrots are simply carrots that are cooked in a little water, sugar, and butter until they soften and start to caramelise.
 The butter and sugar mixture coats each piece of carrot with a deliciously sticky glaze that perfectly complements the natural sweetness of the carrot.

-I’ve simplified the recipe somewhat because unless you get the amount of water just right you stand the risk of overcooking the carrots before all the water has evapourated and you end up with soggy overcooked carrots.
-And just as Mary Berry doesn’t like a soggy bottom on her pie crusts, I have to admit I hate a soggy carrot!
+I've simplified the recipe somewhat because unless you get the amount of water just right you stand the risk of overcooking the carrots before all the water has evaporated and you end up with soggy overcooked carrots.
+And just as Mary Berry doesn't like a soggy bottom on her pie crusts, I have to admit I hate a soggy carrot!

 My way of cooking Vichy carrots is to par-boil the carrots in a saucepan until they are barely fork-tender.
-Then drain the carrots and then off the cooking process by letting the carrots saute in the brown sugar and butter.
-This way, you get perfectly glazed carrot – every single time.
+Then drain the carrots and then finish off the cooking process by letting the carrots saute in the brown sugar and butter.
+This way, you get perfectly glazed carrot - every single time.

 Glazed carrots on a plate with one carrot on a fork.